tanyachernysh7/myblog/_posts/2021-11-10-Managing-page-settings-in-Google-Docs.md

 You can update your page size, margins, and change your page orientation in Google Docs.

+## How to change page setup in Google Docs?

 To change page setup of a Google document:
 1. Open a document in Google Docs.
 2. Click **File**>**Page setup**.